stfc/PSyclone/doc/user_guide/profiling.rst

 Profiling Command-Line Options
 ------------------------------
-PSyclone offers two command line options to automatically instrument code with profiling regions.
+PSyclone offers two command-line options to automatically instrument code with profiling regions.
 It can create profile regions around a full invoke routine (including all kernel calls in this invoke), and/or around each individual kernel (for the PSyKAl APIs 'dynamo0.3' and